kawtherbt/OpenStack-IaaS-installation-on-ubuntu-22.04-GUIDE-/README.md

 - **Heat**: The orchestration service that manages infrastructure as code.
 - **Ceilometer**: The telemetry service for monitoring and metering usage statistics.

-The OpenNebula Front-end machine needs network connectivity to all hosts and possibly access to the storage Datastores.
-The base installation takes less than 150 MB.

 ---